Actinic Keratosis

 What is Actinic Keratosis?

 Actinic keratosis is a scaly, rough patch of skin that is caused by prolonged exposure to the sun.
-They can often be found on the face, lips, ears, scalp, neck, or the back of the hands, as these areas are often exposed to sunlight.
+It is also known as solar keratosis and commonly appears on sun-damaged skin, especially in areas frequently exposed to UV rays.
+They can often be found on the face, lower lip (particularly the vermilion border), lips, ears, scalp, neck, forearms, or the back of the hands, as these areas are often exposed to sunlight.
 These patches grow slowly and usually appear in people over 40 years old.
 If left untreated, actinic keratosis can turn into squamous cell carcinoma, a form of skin cancer.

 Actinic keratoses can vary in appearance.
 Common signs include: